iRamSoft/cuda_auto_replace/readme/readme.txt

-note that you need subfolder in the lower case inside "data/autoreplace" folder. plugin prints in the Console panel, that it actually has found some snippets, e.g. "Auto Replace: for all lexers: found Pascal[5]". such snippet collections can be distributed as CudaText add-ons. plugin gives configuration menu item: Options / Settings-plugins / Auto Replace / Config.
+note that you need subfolder in the lower case inside "data/autoreplace" folder. plugin prints in the Console panel, that it actually has found some snippets, e.g. "Auto Replace: for all lexers: found Pascal[5]". such snippet collections can be distributed as CudaText add-ons. plugin gives configuration menu item(s): "Options / Settings-plugins / Auto Replace".

 authors:
   Alexey T. (CudaText)